barrysweeney/personal-site/content/blog/aoty-guide-p1/index.md

         all_albums_loaded = True
 ```

-We can store all albums being displayed in a variable now so we can easily iterate through them.
+We can store all albums being displayed in a variable now, so we can easily iterate through them.

 ```python
 albums = driver.find_elements_by_class_name('albumBlock')